briancavalier/hello-wire.js/README.md

 1. git clone https://github.com/briancavalier/hello-wire.js
 1. cd hello-wire.js
-1. git submodule init && git submodule update
 1. open `index.html` in your browser

-By default, the demo will use [curl](https://github.com/unscriptable/curl) as the AMD loader.
-You can also run the demo using [RequireJS](https://github.com/jrburke/requirejs.git), by appending `#requirejs` to the url, i.e. in step 4:

-4. open `index.html#requirejs` in your browser

 # Simple and Ridiculous Example - Hello wire()d!